technion/libscrypt/README.md

 v1.12: The static library is built, but no longer installed by default.
 You can install it with "make install-static".
 This is because static libraries are not typically bundled in packages.

 v1.13: Minor packaging related update

+v1.15: Replaced the b64 libraries with more portable one from ISC.
+Now tested and verified on a wider variety of architectures.
+Note, libscrypt_b64_encrypt was originally an exported function.
+This is no longer the case as it is considered an internal function only.